 "But Sundar Singh would not think of leaving the man to die in the ice and snow.
 As his companion made his farewell, Sundar Singh lifted the poor traveler onto his back.
 With great exertion on his part, he bore the man onward, but gradually the heat from Singh's body began to warm up the beleaguered frozen fellow, and he revived.
 Soon both were walking together side by side.
 Catching up with his former companion, they found him dead—frozen by the cold.

 "In the case of Sundar Singh, he was willing to lose his life on behalf of another, and in the process, found it; but in the case of his companion who sought only his own well-being, he only lost it."2

-As the caption of the painting (housed at Girls and Boys Town National Headquarters in Nebraska) of the "Two Brothers" commissioned by Father Flanagan back in 1943, and copied from the original statue done in sandstone, says, "He ain't heavy, Father … he's m' brother."
+As the caption of the painting of the "Two Brothers" commissioned by Father Flanagan back in 1943, and copied from the original statue done in sandstone, says, "He ain't heavy, Father … he's my brother."